hackforla/website/github-actions/issue-labels/labels-instructions-template.md

 Thanks!

 **Additional Resources:**
 Wiki: How to add status labels to issues (_WIP.
-Link will be updated when done_)
+Link will be updated when the wiki is done_)
 Wiki: How to create issues (_WIP.
-Link will be updated when done_)
+Link will be updated when the wiki is done_)